Only €20, up to €40 cheaper

-However, there are two specific antibiotics which have been proven to affect the pill (and other hormonal types of contraception).
+However, there are two specific antibiotics which have been proven to affect the pill (and other types of hormonal contraception).

 The two antibiotics that have been consistently proven to affect the pill are rifampicin and rifabutin.
 These two antibiotics are relatively rarely prescribed, as they are used in the treatment and prevention of uncommon diseases, such as tuberculosis, meningitis and MRSA.

 Both of these antibiotics are considered "enzyme-inducing" medicines, meaning they increase the enzyme levels in your body.

 Enzymes in your body are responsible for controlling chemical reactions.
 When these antibiotics raise your enzyme levels, this speeds up the way your body processes contraceptive hormones.
 This leads to lower levels of the contraceptive hormones oestrogen and progestogen in your blood, which makes it easier for you to get pregnant.